VoxelForge/VoxelForge/API.md

 of the following predefined functions:

 * `doc.entry_templates.text`: Expects entry data to be a string.
   It will be inserted directly into the entry.
-Use “`\n`” to start a new line.

 #### Return value
 Always `nil`.